How to Write a Brief for Your Web Designer

 4. Your Target Audience

-Your target audience simply refers to users who will be interacting with your website, and identifying them gives you a step ahead in the designing process.
+One of the attributes of a good brief is identifying your target audience.
+This simply refers to users who will be interacting with your website, and identifying them gives you a step ahead in the designing process.

 Apart from detailed information about your competitors, you may as well select a few sites that you find their templates and design attractive, and highlight what you like about them.
 Colors, layout, the content, the functionality; be sure to explain whatever it is to your website designer as this will give them a perfect overview of what you’re looking for.